Harnack inequality for SDE with multiplicative noise and extension to Neumann semigroup on nonconvex manifolds: Introduction

-It is well known that $(A1)$ ensures the uniqueness of the solution to (\ref{1.1}) while $(A4)$ implies the existence and the uniqueness of the strong solution (see e.g. \cite{FZ} and references within for weaker conditions).
-On the other hand, if $b$ and $\si$ depend only on the variable $x\in \R^d$, then their continuity in $x$ implies the existence of weak solutions (see \cite[Theorem 2.3]{IW}), so that by the Yamada-Watanabe principle \cite{YW}, the uniqueness ensured by $(A1)$ implies the existence and uniqueness of the strong solution.
+It is well known that (A1) ensures the uniqueness of the solution to (\ref{1.1}) while (A4) implies the existence and the uniqueness of the strong solution (see, e.g.,~\cite{FZ} and references within for weaker conditions).
+On the other hand, if $b$ and $\si$ depend only on the variable $x\in\R^d$, then their continuity in $x$ implies the existence of weak solutions (see~\cite{IW}, Theorem 2.3), so that by the Yamada--Watanabe principle~\cite{YW}, the uniqueness ensured by (A1) implies the existence and uniqueness of the strong solution.

 Note that if $\si(t,x)$ and $b(t,x)$ are deterministic and independent of $t$, then the solution is a time-homogeneous Markov process generated by